renatoberlinghieri/Helmholtz-GP/README.md

 # Helmholtz-GP

-PyTorch implementation of [Gaussian processes at the Helm(holtz): A more fluid model for ocean currents]{Gaussian processes at the Helm(holtz): A more fluid model for ocean currents](**Arxiv link**) by Renato Berlinghieri, Brian L. Trippe, David R. Burt, Ryan Giordano, Kaushik Srinivasan, Tamay Özgökmen, Junfei Xia, and Tamara Broderick.
+PyTorch implementation of [Gaussian processes at the Helm(holtz): A more fluid model for ocean currents](**Arxiv link**) by Renato Berlinghieri, Brian L. Trippe, David R. Burt, Ryan Giordano, Kaushik Srinivasan, Tamay Özgökmen, Junfei Xia, and Tamara Broderick.

 We present a method for modelling ocean currents given buoy data with Gaussian Processes (GPs) and an Helmholtz decomposition.
 In this repo we provide the code and the results for the following experiments: